trueos/trueos-docs/trueos-handbook/postinstall.rst

    : |trueos| Boot Menu

 This menu provides several options.
 To pause this menu, press any key except for :kbd:`Enter`.
 To select an option, press either the bolded number or key for that option.
-Once any selections have been made, press :kbd:`Enter` to boot using the selected options.
+Once any selections are made, press :kbd:`Enter` to boot using the specified options.

 * **1. Boot Multi User:** This is the default option for booting
   |trueos|.
 The system automatically uses this option either after